 - Regular communication with residents, families and staff explaining new procedures

-Cassia understands the importance of visits to help residents stay connected to family and friends.
-Authorities and lawmakers nationwide recognize the crucial role family members and other caregivers play in residents’ lives.
-Caregivers not only support residents as advocates; they help foster mental and emotional health, which is so deeply connected to physical health.
+Cassia understands the importance of visits to help residents stay connected to family and friends, recognizing the crucial role family members and other caregivers play in residents’ lives.
+State and federal regulators have released guidelines on how we can safely open to more visitors and continue to protect the health of our residents and staff.

 Frequently Asked Questions